Sunil-Pradhan/javascript-cheatsheet/README.md

 What we are doing here is checking to see if a method exists for the object at this particular key so at `Symbol.iterator` if typeof string of symbols iterator returns a method or a function then this object can be used with the `for...of` loop.

+Now let's have a look which of these types can be used with the `for...of` loop.

 ```javascript
 let str = 'Hello';
 let arr = [1, 2, 3];